NovatecConsulting/opentelemetry-training/tutorial/content/labs/use_case_scenarios/_index.md

 # Metrics

 Next to tracing OpenTelemetry also provides the ability to export metrics information to various third-party applications.
-For this scenario we used the popular option Prometheus [Prometheus](https://prometheus.io).
+For this scenario we used the popular option [Prometheus](https://prometheus.io).

-The OpenTelemetry collector is configured to export the metrics to the Prometheus exporter.
-Prometheus is an open-source monitoring technology that stores metrics in a time-series database.
-Prometheus works in a way that it does not receive the metrics from a certain source, but scrapes the metrics from predefined sources that collect them.
+The OpenTelemetry Collector is configured to export the metrics to the Prometheus exporter.
+Prometheus is an open-source monitoring solution that stores metrics in a time-series database.
+It follows a pull-based approach, which means that Prometheus scrapes the metrics from its targets.

-In our case, Prometheus is configured to talk to the collector and scrape the metrics from there.
+In our case, Prometheus is configured to scrape metrics from an endpoint exposed by the OpenTelemetry Collector.

 A very common way to visualize Prometheus is via dashboards inside Grafana.
-However, Prometheus also has a built-in expression browser, which will do fine for this use case.
+However, Prometheus also has a built-in frontend, which will do fine for this use case.

 You can access the web UI at the following [link](http://localhost:9090).